d12frosted/elpa-mirror/melpa/gkroam-readme.txt

-Gkroam is a lightweight roam repica, built on top of Org-mode.
+Gkroam is a lightweight Roam Research repica, built on top of Org-mode.